 Comparisons of intergenerational elasticities across countries and localities

 Figure 1 displays estimates of intergenerational elasticities for 16 countries, based on a literature survey conducted in 2013 and updated in 2014.
 From that research, one estimate was chosen for each country.
 Selection was based on estimates obtained using the most comparable methods and cohorts.
 (One exception is the UK, whose estimate is an average from two studies.)
 Showing a range of estimates instead of selecting just one might have exaggerated the degree of uncertainty for countries for which there are more research studies.
 Additionally, it seems misleading to include estimates that are not comparable.
-In most cases, the selected estimates are based on data that have been averaged over several years.
+In most cases, the selected estimates are based on parental income data that have been averaged over several years.
 Where such estimates are not available, the two-sample instrumental variable method was used, and estimates were reduced by 0.75 to adjust for the potential upward bias of estimates derived using this method.

 To give a sense of the reliability of the estimate chosen, the extent of statistical uncertainty associated with each estimate was also calculated.
 The degree of uncertainty is shown by the bars in Figure 1, which mark the 95% confidence interval (meaning that there is a 95% probability that the true value of the intergenerational elasticity is contained within the interval estimate).
 It is clear from Figure 1 that for some countries, particularly Australia, New Zealand, and the US, there is considerable uncertainty about whether the chosen estimate shows the true level of intergenerational elasticity.
 The reason for the greater uncertainty is that these estimates are drawn from very small samples.
-Despite the care taken in choosing the estimates, they may still generate controversy, as they depend in part on how the underlying research studies are interpreted.
+Despite the care taken in choosing the estimates, they may still generate controversy, as they depend in part on how the underlying research studies are interpreted and reported.
 For example, the estimate for the UK displayed here differs from that in , and there has been recent disagreement over some new estimates for the US.
 Figure 1 relies on an older estimate of intergenerational persistence , which puts the US estimate shown here in the middle of the range of methodologically acceptable estimates.